peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 L(\tilde{u}) = \tilde{u}e^{-\tilde{u}}[I_0(\tilde{u}) + I_1(\tilde{u})]
 $$

-Using this analytical form, it can be shown that for large mass path, equivalent width approaches:
+Using this analytic form, it can be shown that for large mass path, equivalent width approaches:

 $$